I’ll take “Gimmick Blog Post Titles That Will Defy the Odds and Be Worth Reading, I’m Serious, Just Give Me a Chance” for $400 please, Alex.

 Best believe somebody’s paying the pied piper

 Yeah, I’m bringing Eminem into it now.
 Why not?
-I think this is how you rise up as a rapper, basketball player, or personal injury lawyer.
-You have to buckle your chinstrap every day and keep coming and wait for your opportunity.
+I think this is how you rise as a rapper, basketball player, or personal injury lawyer.
+Buckle your chinstrap every day and keep coming and wait for your opportunity.
 Personal injury lawyers that end up building quality practices from nowhere end up doing what Jeremy Lin did: keep working hard and seize the opportunity when you get it.

-(Of course, there are your Kobe Bryant/Peyton Manning personal injury attorneys too: people that can’t miss.
-Mark Lanier is going to be a great plaintiffs’ lawyer if you played his career over 20 times.
-Same is true for John Edwards – assuming we are still allowed to say anything nice about him.
+(There are your Kobe Bryant/Peyton Manning personal injury attorneys too: people that can’t miss.
+Mark Lanier will be a great plaintiffs’ lawyer if you played his career over 20 times.
+The same is true for John Edwards – assuming we are still allowed to say anything nice about him.
 But for every one of these LeBron James types, there are a hundred Jeremy Lins.)

 Eminem needs to get a few hit songs and Jeremy Lin needs to score 25 point games to get on the map.
 What do personal injury lawyers need?
-Big settlements are great but what really matters in terms of making a name for yourself is getting a string of good verdicts.
+Big settlements are great, but what really matters to make a name for yourself is getting a string of good verdicts.

 (One last parenthetical.
 Dear Nike: Can you make the “I am Jeremy Lin” commercials already.
 What are we waiting for?
 Please include that buzzer-beating three last night in Toronto.
 I would play Nelly’s “Heart of a Champion” in the background.
 But do what you think is best. )